shuai-yang/Operating-System/README.md

     - lexus-test3.sh produces reasonable results. /20
   - Module can be installed and removed without crashing the system: /10
     - You won't get these points if your module doesn't implement any of the above functional requirements.
+- [10 pts] Compiling:
+  - Each compiler warning will result in a 3-point deduction.
+  - You are not allowed to suppress warnings. (you won't get these points if your module doesn't implement any of the above functional requirements.)
 - [10 pts] Documentation:
   - README.md file (replace this current README.md with a new one using the README template.
 You do not need to check in this current README file.)
   - You are required to fill in every section of the README template, missing 1 section will result in a 2-point deduction.